EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-help-npm.md

 author: Sean Massa
 categories: [dev]
 blurb:
-  npm is enables Node.js module distribution and consumption.
+  npm single-handedly enables Node.js module distribution and consumption.
   Without it, we would be lost.
   Help keep the lights on
   by donating to the project!